nicholasdille/container-slides/160_gitlab_ci/220_services/slides.md

 ## Services

-Services [](https://docs.gitlab.com/ee/ci/services/index.html) run side-by-side with CI jobs
+[Services](https://docs.gitlab.com/ee/ci/services/index.html) run side-by-side with CI jobs

 Useful for integration tests, e.g. database and other backend services

-Services can be declared using the `services` keyword [](https://docs.gitlab.com/ee/ci/yaml/#services)
+Services can be declared using the [`services`](https://docs.gitlab.com/ee/ci/yaml/#services) keyword

-- For all jobs
+- For all jobs (only Docker)
-- Per job
+- Per job (Docker and Kubernetes)

 Services are accessed using the `image` name (or an `alias`)